Arshak II: Reign

-Accoording to Ammianus Marcellinus, Arshak was summoned by Constantius II to Caeserea in 362 and warned to remain loyal to Rome, after which he "never dared to violate any of his promises."
-Faustus writes that Arshak enjoyed good relations with the Shapur II for some time and even sent a detachment to help Shapur against the Romans at one point, but that hostilities began between Armenia and Persia due to the scheming of Arshak's father-in-law Andovk Siuni and the Persian-backed revolt of Meruzhan Artsruni.
+Arshak was summoned by Constantius II to Caeserea in 360 and warned to remain loyal to Rome, after which, per Ammianus Marcellinus, the Armenian king "never dared to violate any of his promises."
+According to the Buzandaran Patmutʻiwnkʻ, Arshak enjoyed good relations with Shapur II for some time and even sent a detachment to help Shapur against the Romans at one point, but that hostilities began between Armenia and Persia due to the scheming of Arshak's father-in-law through Parandzem, Andovk Siuni, and the Persian-backed revolt of Meruzhan Artsruni.
 In 363, the Romans and Sasanian empires clashed again, and Arshak raided Persian territory in support of Emperor Julian's campaign.
 The campaign ended with Julian's death, and the new Roman emperor Jovian was forced to negotiate an undesirable peace with Shapur II in which, among other concessions, Rome renounced its alliance with Armenia, leaving the country to face Shapur alone.
-Although sparapet Vasak Mamikonian won a number of victories over Persian armies (which were joined by Armenian forces led by the renegades Meruzhan Artsruni and Vahan Mamikonian, brother of Vasak) and successfully defended the central province of Ayrarat, more and more Armenian nakharars went over to the Persian side.
+The Armenian chief general (sparapet) Vasak Mamikonian successfully defended the central province of Ayrarat and won a number of victories over Persian armies, which were joined by Armenian forces led by Meruzhan Artsruni and Vahan Mamikonian, brother of Vasak.
+Nevertheless, more and more Armenian nakharars went over to the Persian side.
 Faced with this desperate situation, Arshak agreed to go to Persia for peace negotiations with Shapur c.
 367 after receiving guarantees for his safety.
 When Arshak II arrived with Vasak Mamikonian, he was imprisoned and possibly blinded, while his general was skinned alive.

 After eliminating Arshak, Shapur laid waste to Armenia, destroying its major cities and deporting their inhabitants to Persia.
 Meruzhan Artsruni and Vahan Mamikonian, who had renounced Christianity, were installed as governors.
 Christian Armenians were persecuted and many churches were destroyed and replaced with Zoroastrian fire temples.
 Arshak's queen Parandzem and his son Pap continued to hold out in the fortress of Artagers for some time, perhaps until early 370, when the fortress was captured and Parandzem was taken to Persia to be put to death.
-Pap, however, had earlier managed to escape to Roman territory, and returned to Armenia to take the throne with the help of the emperor Valens in 370/371 (other estimates place Pap's ascension to the throne in 367/368).
+Pap, however, had earlier managed to escape to Roman territory, and returned to Armenia to take the throne with the help of the emperor Valens in 370/371 (another estimate place Pap's ascension to the throne in 367/368).